 Fortunately, PANW has some tricks of its own, and that includes fighting fire with fire.
 With AI technologies, Palo Alto is able to quickly identify and stop data breaches before they spiral out of control.
 Additionally, these innovations save time and resources, which is a benefit for all involved.

 Lockheed Martin (LMT)

 Lockheed Martin (NYSE:LMT) suffered a terrible year in 2018.
-However, 2019 looks notably better, with LMT stock gaining 18%.
+However, 2019 looks notably better, with LMT stock gaining almost 30% year to date.
 Whether it can keep the momentum going, though, is another question all together.

 But if I had to offer my opinion, I think Lockheed Martin’s prospects are bright, especially over the long run.
 The company benefits from two fundamental tailwinds: first, rising geopolitical tensions makes LMT extraordinarily relevant; and second, warfare has become highly technical.

 Now, Lockheed Martin isn’t what you call a traditional name among AI stocks.
 It is, though, a critical one.
 Of the billions that management invests in research and development, industry experts believe several million goes toward AI-related projects.
 We’re talking automated drones and vehicles that can perform high-risk operations.

 And anything that protects our servicemembers is all right by me.